Hamidreza-Alimohammadi/ndx-dbs/README.md

 dbs_subject_group = DBSSubject(
     name='DBS_subject',
     model='6-OHDA',
-    controls='specific control procedure on this subject',
+    controls='specific control group in this experiment',
     comment='any comments on this subject',
 )
 # adding the object of DBSSubject